-Starting with a fairly new Committee, The Club had agreed the priorities would be
+Starting with a fairly new Committee, The Club had agreed the priorities would be:

-- To put our energy behind the Professional Networks, appointing Robert Walker to lead the effort.
+- To put energy behind the Professional Networks, appointing Robert Walker to lead the effort.
 We can think of no better service to OLs than deploying the knowledge of successful OLs to support the personal development of younger members.

-- To support implementation of ‘Lancing Connected’: a system like Linked in which enables OLs to share information about themselves, with each other.
+- To support the implementation of Lancing Connected: a system like LinkedIn which enables OLs to share information about themselves with each other.

-- Results so far: 725+ OLs have now signed up.
+- Results so far: 740+ OLs have signed up.

-- Results so far: record attendance at Young OLs (100+), Christmas Carols (200+), and Summer Party (140+).
+- Results so far: record attendance at Young OLs Drinks (100+), Carol Service (200+) and Summer Party (140+).

-Elections: Rob Walker and Neesha Gopal, who had been previously co-opted, were elected as Committee members.
+Rob Walker and Neesha Gopal, who had been previously co-opted, were elected as Committee members.
 Alec Rickard and Emily Cullen have been elected as new members.
 Both President and Chair expressed their pleasure at seeing the quality and energy of members joining The Club.

 From the bottom, costs include

-- ~£15k for its share of the Quad communications
+- ~£15k for its share of The Quad communications

 - ~£10k contributions to Sports clubs